jharwell/sierra/docs/src/architecture/plugin-system.rst

 for another without touching your research code.

 The :ref:`--project<src/reference/cli:sierra---project>` plugin is different.
-It is your code: batch criteria, controller..  and scenario definitions, graph configuration, and any processing hooks specific to your output data.
+It is your code: batch criteria, controller,  and scenario definitions, graph configuration, and any processing hooks specific to your output data.
 Everything that makes your experiments distinct lives there.